VOLTTRON/volttron/docs/source/deploying-volttron/volttron-central.rst

 Getting Started
 ---------------

-After :ref:`building VOLTTRON <Building-VOLTTRON>`, open three shells with the current directory the root of the VOLTTRON repository.
-Then activate the VOLTTRON environment and export the VOLTTRON\_HOME variable.
+After :ref:`installing VOLTTRON <Platform-Installation>`, open three shells with the current directory the root of the VOLTTRON repository.
+Then activate the VOLTTRON environment and export the `VOLTTRON_HOME` variable.
 The home variable needs to be different for each instance.

 If you are using Terminator you can right click and select "Split Vertically".